lac5/taskdo/README.md

 > npm run build
 ```

-This way you'll be able to use the locally installed version of `nodedo`.
+This way you'll be able to use the locally installed version of `taskdo`.

 If you have any questions, shoot me an email!
-Or post an [issue on GitHub](https://github.com/larryc5/nodedo/issues).
+Or post an [issue on GitHub](https://github.com/larryc5/taskdo/issues).